Why Apply – Participation Benefits

 - Resources: Through partnerships with leading STEM experts from industry, associations, research, government and philanthropy, participating STEM Ecosystems will have access to new reports, research and announcements related to STEM Ecosystems.
 This includes the STEM Learning Ecosystems Communications Toolkit, which includes a messaging framework and templates.

-In addition to the National Community of Practice and Technical Assistance, the STEM Funders Network STEM Learning Ecosystems Initiative will:
+In addition to the National Community of Practice and TIES Technical Assistance, the STEM Funders Network STEM Learning Ecosystems Initiative will:

 - Support in understanding federal, state and local STEM policy, research and funding landscapes and assistance in building sustainability.

 - AmeriCorps VISTA Members may serve select STEM Learning Ecosystems through a partnership with the Corporation for National and Community Service and Afterschool Alliance.
 AmeriCorps VISTA projects generally have two main conceptual components: they (1) build the capacity of programs or organizations that (2) help individuals and communities out of poverty.
 AmeriCorps VISTA members are well-positioned to help communities develop, expand, and strengthen STEM ecosystem efforts by serving as a critical link to integrating STEM efforts within an ecosystem.
 (The availability of this additional AmeriCorps VISTA resource is not confirmed and will be dependent upon commitment from additional partners.)